abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

 # Lab 1: Continuous Integration and Continuous Deployment with GitHub Actions

-### Estimated Duration: 140 minutes
+### Estimated Duration: 140 Minutes

-In this hands-on lab, you are going to set up the local infrastructure using dotnet.
+In this hands-on lab, you are going to set up the local infrastructure using .NET.
 There are three parts of the application you will be working with: carts, products, and ui.
 You will deploy the infrastructure to the cloud using GitHub Actions.
 You will also build automation in GitHub for updating and republishing our workflows when the code changes.

 ## Lab Objectives